NNPDF/nnpdf/validphys2/docs/guide.md

 Example pull request
 --------------------

-You may find instructive to go though this pulls request to implement arc-length computation:
+You may find instructive to go though this pull request that implements arc-length computation:

 <https://github.com/NNPDF/validphys2/pull/64>

-It demonstrates how to leverage existing functionality for computations to perform new computations and then present those as plots and tables, largely using existing functionality.
+It demonstrates how to leverage existing functionality to perform new computations and then present those as plots and tables.

 Web Scripts
 -----------